Preserve Our Ecosystem and Save the Honeybees

 Sponsor: The Rainforest Site

-Honeybee populations are in danger because they are injesting a harmful pesticide called clothianidin.
+Honeybee populations are in danger because they are ingesting a harmful pesticide called clothianidin.
 Take action for the bees!

-Honeybees are vital to our ecosystem.
-They pollinate plant species that make up a large portion of the crops we consume.
+Honeybees are vital to our life on Earth.
+They are critical to ecosystem success, providing food for amphibians, fish, birds, reptiles, and mammals.
+Insects play a role in decomposing animal wastes and dead vegetation, recycling the nutrients in these materials and returning them to the soil.
 Without bees, plants would not be able to reproduce and the core of our agricultural system would crumble.

-Sign the petition asking the EPA to ban clothianidin until they truly assess its effects on humans and honeybees.
+Sign the petition asking the EPA to ban clothianidin's use in agricultural and household applications.

 I am writing to express my concern over the declining honeybee population.
 Since the mid 2000's, honeybees have experienced a steady decrease in their overall population.
 There are a few factors that could be contributing to this phenomenon, but the most compelling explanation has to do with a chemical called clothianidin.